erajasekar/erajasekar.github.io/_posts/2014-12-10-great-american-teach-in-explaining-programming-kids.md

 >We have laptop from HP here (that was the laptop I was using for presentation).
 If there is some problem with this laptop and you call support, they will use CRM software to track all the information.
 When you call them again, they can pull up history of all the conversations you had with them earlier.

-> Also, a sales or marketting agent meets lots of potential customers to demo their product; They will use a CRM software to save all the information about customers like their contact numbers, email etc. This will help them to easily follow up with customers to check if they are interested in purchasing the product.
+> Also, a sales or marketing agent meets lots of potential customers to demo their product; They will use a CRM software to save all the information about customers like their contact numbers, email etc. This will help them to easily follow up with customers to check if they are interested in purchasing the product.

-> CRM is also used to store exisiting customer information.
+> CRM is also used to store existing customer information.
 For eg. by knowing customer's date of birth, company can send a birthday wishes to their customer which can improve their relationship with customers.

 ######[Slide 3](http://www.slideshare.net/slideshow/embed_code/41810550?startSlide=3) : Are Computers Smart?